An Honest Guide to an RCI Membership + 21 Answers to FAQs

 No, you can not sell your exchanges to people.
 You can rent your owned week out, but not your RCI exchanges.
 It is against the Terms and Conditions that you agreed to when signing up for your RCI membership.
 If RCI catches you selling trades, they will cancel the reservation and potentially cancel your RCI membership.
 So if you’re thinking of selling, don’t do it.
 Image if your renter shows up at the resort and the reservation was canceled.
 That’s a huge nightmare that is not worth it.

-However, if you book a vacation for people you know and they thank you with you an Amazon or Grocery Store gift card, well, isn’t that super nice of them!
-That is a lovely gift 🙂
+However, if you book a vacation for friends and family and they thank you with you an Amazon or Grocery Store gift card, well, isn’t that super nice of them!

 12. What’s an Ongoing Search, and Should I get one?